 On 13 March 2017, excavation work began on the main tunnels moving northwards, towards the state border.
 After approximately 0.8 km, excavation using drilling and blasting was completed and two double-shielded TBM started excavating.

-The TBM named "Flavia" is currently excavating the western main tunnel northwards.
-Its goal is the State border at the Brenner Pass.
+The TBM named “Flavia” is currently excavating the western main tunnel and is about 900 m from the State border.

 The southward excavation using drilling and blasting began in April 2017 and was completed for both main tunnels in October 2020.

-Final lining is currently being installed in the Access Tunnel and the Trens Emergency Stop (Trens central tunnel and connecting/ventilation tunnels).
-In addition, the base slabs are being laid in the section of the exploratory tunnel excavated using drilling and blasting.
+The final lining is currently being completed along the access tunnel and the Trens emergency stop, as well as the lining of the section of the exploratory tunnel excavated using drilling and blasting.

 Access tunnel to the emergency stop (completed)